Cleveland station (Baltimore and Ohio Railroad): Cleveland Terminal and Valley Railroad

 The station in 1898 with its clock tower and mansard roof.

 In February 1896, the CT&V announced it would construct new, larger freight and passenger facilities in Cleveland to accommodate the increased business it was doing.
 The existing depot would be demolished and a new station would take its place.
 The designs for the new depot were finalized, and construction was started, by September 1897.
 The station was opened on July 30, 1898 with trains operating from the new station and the CT&V also moving its offices into the building.

 Baltimore and Ohio Railroad

 Passenger service from the station ended on June 16, 1934.
 The next day the B&O moved service to the nearby Cleveland Union Terminal, the fourth railroad in Cleveland to do so.

 Sherwin-Williams

 Sherwin-Williams had owned property next the station since it was originally constructed in 1898.
+The station was designated a contributing property to the Cleveland Centre Historic District on January 22, 2014.

 Anticipating the move to its new headquarters building and a new research and development center near Brecksville, Sherwin-Williams sold its properties along the Cuyahoga River, including the vacant station on June 30, 2023 to Bedrock, the real estate investment subsidiary of Rock Ventures owned by Dan Gilbert.
 Gilbert plans on developing 35 acre of riverfront behind Tower City Center into 3.5 e6ft2 of mixed-use development and green space.